Leave a Message

 7. Invite Natural Lighting

 Open blinds fully and pull back drapes.
-For darker rooms, add table lamps with warm-white bulbs (2700K–3000K) — avoid cool-white, which feels clinical.
+For darker rooms, add table lamps with warm-white bulbs (2700K to 3000K), and avoid cool-white which feels clinical.
 Warm, bright bedrooms photograph significantly better and feel larger.
 Especially impactful for historic Hinsdale homes with older, smaller windows.

 9. Add Finishing Touches